Brotenko/PMMasterQuest/README.md

 - Frozen Fries heal increased: **15HP** -> **25HP**
 - Money Money BP lowered: **2** -> **0**
 - Added Extra Happy Heart and Flower to the Star Piece shop.
 - New endgame fight!
 Make sure you check the Dojo!
-(Thanks Brotenko!)
+(Thanks Brotenko for the sprites!)

 ## Bugfixes:
 - Hitting the Goombnut tree in the Goomba King EX fight no longer has a chance to crash.
 (Thanks Brotenko!)